RichardBradley/liquibase.github.com/documentation/custom_sql_file.md

 # Custom SQL File #

 The "sqlFile" tag allows you to specify any sql statements and have it stored external in a file.
-It is useful for complex changes that are not supported through LiquiBase's automated refactoring tags such as stored procedures.
+It is useful for complex changes that are not supported through Liquibase's automated refactoring tags such as stored procedures.

 The sqlFile refactoring finds the file by searching in the following order: